-We will continue to face challenges including potential volatility in the investment markets, a potential increase in interest rates, legislation changes and advancements in technologies.
+The Pension Fund will continue to face challenges including potential volatility in the investment markets, potential movements in interest rates, legislation changes and advancements in technologies.
 We are in a strong position to deal with challenges and ensure that the pension fund is managed effectively and we continue to protect members' interests.